 WHAT IS A BLOOD MOON?

-On the evening of Sunday, January 20, the first supermoon of 2019 will enter the Earth’s shadow to produce a “blood moon.”
+On the morning of Wednesday, May 26, the largest supermoon of 2021 (known as the "flower moon") will enter the Earth’s shadow to produce a “blood moon.”
 Occurring during a lunar eclipse, this is when the moon enters the Earth’s shadow to produce a dramatic moment when the moon turns a reddish color.
+Prepare yourself with these tips from Alex McClure, then visit the Olympus User Gallery to post your best #superflowerbloodmoon shots.

 Pick a shooting location with clear skies.
 The last thing you want to be is in a place that develops afternoon clouds, so be sure to check the local weather reports.